econchick/new-coder/website/_containers/begin/2013-10-30-setup-your-machine.md

 ### pip

-[pip][9], stands for “python install python”, is a tool for installing and managing Python packages.
+[pip][9] is a tool for installing and managing Python packages.
 Within your Terminal application, use the following commands (ignore the leading `$` as that is your terminal prompt) for downloading & installing.
 It may prompt you for your computer login password.

 ```bash
 $ curl https://raw.githubusercontent.com/pypa/pip/master/contrib/get-pip.py | sudo python